Strategic planning & classification

 - Brings up the point that strategic classification, as presented in hardt15_strat_class, induces what they refer to as social burden

-- This is basically the expected cost of positive individuals when choosing the strategic version of the classifier
+- This is basically the expected cost of positive individuals when choosing the strategic version

 - Also considers how this impacts different groups of individuals in two different cases: